 iCloud automatic junk mail filtering

-Spammers can use the email image-loading feature to determine whether your email account is active.
+Spammers use the email image-loading feature to determine whether your email account is active.
 Here's how to keep images from loading automatically:

-- In iCloud Mail, choose Preferences from the Action (gear) pop-up menu in the sidebar.
-In the General tab, deselect “Load images in HTML messages”.
+- In iCloud Mail, click the Show Actions menu in the sidebar and choose Preferences.
+In the General tab, deselect Load images in HTML messages.

 Consider using an iCloud email alias

-Reporting junk mail
+Report junk mail

 If you notice that multiple email messages are being delayed, bounced, or not delivered, contact iCloud Support.
-Also make sure to check your Junk folder for email messages that were incorrectly marked as junk mail.
+Make sure to check your Junk folder for email messages that were incorrectly marked as junk mail.
 To check your Junk folder at iCloud.com, choose the Mail application and click the Junk folder in the sidebar.
 Email messages in the Junk folder are automatically deleted after 30 days.